biocore/qiime/doc/tutorials/tutorial.rst

 Step 4.
 Generate alpha rarefaction plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 QIIME creates plots of alpha diversity vs. simulated sequencing effort, known as rarefaction plots, using the script `make_rarefaction_plots.py <../scripts/make_rarefaction_plots.html>`_.
-This script takes a mapping file and any number files generated by `collate_alpha.py <../scripts/collate_alpha.html>`_, and creates alpha rarefaction curves.
+This script takes a mapping file and any number of files generated by `collate_alpha.py <../scripts/collate_alpha.html>`_, and creates alpha rarefaction curves.
 Each curve represents a sample and can be grouped by the sample metadata supplied in the mapping file.

-This step generates a :file:`arare/alpha_rarefaction_plots/rarefaction_plots.html` that can be opened with a web browser, in addition to other files.
+This step generates a :file:`arare/alpha_rarefaction_plots/rarefaction_plots.html` file that can be opened with a web browser, in addition to other files.
+The :file:`arare/alpha_rarefaction_plots/average_plots/` folder contains the average plots for each metric and category.

 The :file:`arare/alpha_rarefaction_plots/average_tables/` folder contains the diversity measure averages for each rarefied table, so the user can optionally plot the rarefaction curves in another application.
-The :file:`arare/alpha_rarefaction_plots/average_plots/` folder contains the average plots for each metric and category.
+To keep the results of `make_rarefaction_plots.py <../scripts/make_rarefaction_plots.html>`_ to a manageable size, these results are not generated unless you pass the ``--generate_average_tables`` option to `make_rarefaction_plots.py <../scripts/make_rarefaction_plots.html>`_.

 Viewing alpha rarefaction plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To view the alpha rarefaction plots, open the file :file:`arare/alpha_rarefaction_plots/rarefaction_plots.html`.
 Once the browser window is open,  select the metric `PD_whole_tree` and the category `Treatment`, to reveal a plot like the figure below.
 You can click on the triangle next to each label in the legend to see all the samples that contribute to that category.
-Below each plot is a table displaying average values for each measure of alpha diversity for each group of samples the specified category.
+Below each plot is a table displaying average values for each measure of alpha diversity for each group of samples in the specified category.

 .. image:: ../images/rarecurve.png
    :align: center